-The following are summaries of several state and federal education programs at L&C. Since these programs are always subject to change, for the most current information go to: www.enefits/Pages?education.aspx or www.enefits.va.gov/gibil.
+The following are summaries of several state and federal education programs at L&C. Since these programs are always subject to change, for the most current information go to: www.benefits.va.gov/gibill.

 Chapter 30 - The Montgomery GI Bill® provides up to 36 months of education benefits to eligible veterans who entered active duty for the first time after June 30, 1985; received a high school diploma or equivalent (or, in some cases, 12 hours of college credit) before the end of their first obligated period of service; received an honorable discharge; continuously served for 3 years, OR 2 years if that is what you first enlisted for, OR 2 years if you have an obligation to serve four years in the Selected Reserve AND entered Selected Reserve within a year of leaving active duty.